 - Protein: Quinoa is a complete protein, so it’ll help support the muscles and organs of your growing baby.

 - Vitamins and Trace Minerals: Let’s not forget the good stuff!
-This cereal is a good source of Vitamins A, B and E in this cereal, as well as magnesium and zinc.
+This cereal is a good source of Vitamins A, B, and E in this cereal, as well as magnesium and zinc.

 Nothing Added, Nothing Lost

-Big downside here: the price!
+The big downside here: the price!
 It’s only available in these travel packs.
 They’re convenient, but they are expensive.
 Not a good choice for a baby who likes to down a bunch of cereal.

 Older babies simply have different nutritional needs than younger babies.
 From the time that baby is ready to start solids, to the time they get really good at eating solids, they will be needing different foods to both fill them up and nourish them.
 Older babies depend more on food than milk for their nutrient intake.
-When single grain cereal becomes bland, and baby’s food repertoire becomes larger, this quinoa-based baby cereal is fantastic.
+When single grain cereal becomes bland, and the baby’s food repertoire becomes larger, this quinoa-based baby cereal is fantastic.

 Super Grain for Super Growth